udidol/add-whatsapp-button/README.md

 # Add Chat App Button

-Add Chat App Button enables adding a customizeable click-to-chat WhatsApp button.
+Add Chat App Button enables adding a customizeable click-to-chat WhatsApp button to your WordPress Website.
 The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.

 ## Description